emmanuel39hanks/GCI-Django-HelloWorld/README.md

 Step 6 — Create a Virtual Environment
 You can create a new environment with the pyvenv command.
-Here, we’ll call our new environment my_env, but you can call yours whatever you want.
+Here, we’ll call our new environment django_env.

-    $ python3 -m venv my_env
+    $ python3 -m venv django_env

 Step 7 — Activate Virtual Environment
-Activate the environment using the command below, where my_env is the name of your programming environment.

     $ source my_env/bin/activate